developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/voice/index.md

 		</CustomScripts>
 <br>

 &#50;.
-Open the page on which to enable voice input, identify a string (i.e. text, HTML element or label) that's **unique to that page** and copy it to the clipboard.
+Open a page on which to enable voice input, identify a string (i.e. text, HTML element or label) that's **unique to pages requiring voice input** and copy it to the clipboard.

 &#51;.
 In the `PageAction.xml` file, paste the unique string as the value in the line `<pageIdentification value=“unique string” />` (replacing "unique string" but keeping the quotes).

 &#52;.
 Also in the `PageAction.xml` file, insert the action value name corresponding to the JavaScript to be executed as the custom action value (i.e. `<Action value=“voiceScript”/>`).

 &#53;.
-Be sure that the action value specified in the `PageAction.xml` file matches that specified in the `CustomScript.xml` file, as shown above.
+Be sure that the action value specified in the `PageAction.xml` file matches the label specified in the `CustomScript.xml` file, as shown above (i.e. "voiceScript").

 &#54;.
 Push the two files to the EB installation directory on the device: